 A Vast Rail Network that is reliable, on schedule and fast

 Europe’s rail network is extremely vast.
 It can take you to major cities, to the smallest towns and along some fantastic journeys with amazing views of the countryside.
 You can pretty much visit all the European countries by train.

-No Luggage Limits/Fees
+No Luggage Limits/Fees on European Trains

-Loads of comforts and extras
+Loads of comforts and extras on European Trains

 Trains usually have seats that face each other and have a table between them.
 This is great if you are travelling in a group as the area can become your own little social retreat.
-But if travelling on your own and the train isn’t full you may be guaranteed two seats to spread out on.

 Planning your trip and purchasing a ticket

 Once you have decided that train travel is the way you want to see Europe you should start to plan your European train trip.
 Make a list of the cities/countries you want to visit.
 Then plan the route you want to take to visit these places.
 Don’t forget to include time in each city so you can explore as much as you can, in the time you have available.
 Once you know this you can then decide on the appropriate ticket.
 Read my post 1 month in Europe – the perfect Central European Itinerary for first timers.
 The post will help you plan your European train travel adventure.
 Most of all, enjoy your time travelling around Europe.